genevate/style_guides/tools/git.md

 ## General

+- Use the [Git rebase workflow](http://www.bitsnbites.eu/a-tidy-linear-git-history) instead of the Git merge workflow.
-- Prefer `git commit --fixup` when fixing a previous commit or addressing pull request feedback and don't need to preserve original commit message details.
+- Use `git commit --fixup` when fixing a previous commit, addressing pull request feedback, etc., and don't need to modifiy the original commit message.
-- Prefer `git commit --squash` when fixing a previous commit or addressing pull request feedback and want to combine previous commit messages into a single message.
+- Use `git commit --squash` when fixing a previous commit, addressing pull request feedback, etc., and want to combine the original commit message with the squash commit message into a single message.
-- Prefer `git rebase --interactive` when cleaning up commit history, order, messages, etc.
+- Use `git rebase --interactive` when cleaning up commit history, order, messages, etc.
   Should be done prior to submitting a pull request or when pull request feedback has been addressed and you are ready to merge to `master`.
-- Prefer `git push --force-with-lease` instead of `git push --force` when pushing changes after an interactive rebasing session.
+- Use `git push --force-with-lease` instead of `git push --force` when pushing changes after an interactive rebasing session.
 - Avoid checking in development-specific configuration files (add to `.gitignore` instead).
 - Avoid checking in sensitive information (i.e. security keys, passphrases, etc).